alielasmar/CSC212FinalProject/README.md

-Instructions to use GUI:
+Instructions to use GUI

-Computer Requirements : Unfortunantly our GUI only supports Mac Os 12.00+
+Computer Requirements : Unfortunantly our GUI only supports Mac OS 12.00+

 In your terminal you must type in 'chmod 755 -R 755' then drag the application into the terminal and place it after what you have just typed